cwesleya/code-sample/README.md

 ### Testing the solutions

-This .NET Core console application should run in Mac or Windows.
-To run the tests in the CLI, navigate to the solution's base directory and run this command:
+You should be able to run this console application, and its tests, on either Mac or Windows, assuming you have the .NET Core SDK.
+To run the tests using in the CLI, navigate to the solution's base directory and run the following command:

 ``` dotnet test```